tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 Icons refer to *significant weather conditions*.
 The idea is to show you the most important (significant) weather condition that you can expect to occur within the given time period.
 For example, thunderstorms have a higher priority than rain and rain/fog have a higher priority than clouds.
 If such a significant weather condition is likely to occur, it will be preferred over others.

 Usually, the weather conditions are calculated by the DWD.
 If a weather condition is not available in the forecast data, the app tries to calculate it from other items.
 If you are interested how this app calculates icons in this case, see [here](https://codeberg.org/Starfish/TinyWeatherForecastGermany/src/branch/master/app/src/main/java/de/kaffeemitkoffein/tinyweatherforecastgermany/WeatherCodeContract.java) in the source code.

+Thresholds for significant weather conditions are subjective and perhaps debatable, but weather conditions calculated by the DWD have priority and always remain unmodified, if available.
+If you are interested in the priorities, see [this DWD document](https://www.dwd.de/DE/leistungen/opendata/help/schluessel_datenformate/kml/mosmix_element_weather_xls.xlsx?__blob=publicationFile&v=6).

  Contributing
  ------------